percona/pmm-doc/docs/quickstart.md

     5. Click **Add Service** at the bottom.

-    For more information on adding a MySQL database, see [here](https://docs.percona.com/percona-monitoring-and-management/setting-up/client/mysql.html#applicable-versions).
+    For detailed information, see [Adding a MySQL database for monitoring](https://docs.percona.com/percona-monitoring-and-management/setting-up/client/mysql.html#applicable-versions).

 === "MongoDB"